MuhammadUzair0786/Non-Linear-Machine-Learning-Model-Building/README.md

 - Feature scaling is recommended for KNN, but in this example, original features are used.
 - The value of 'k' (number of neighbors) can significantly affect model performance.

 ---

+# K-Nearest Neighbour (KNN) Regression: Medical Checkup Charges

+This notebook demonstrates how to use the K-Nearest Neighbour (KNN) algorithm for regression to predict medical checkup charges.

+## What is KNN Regression?
+- KNN regression predicts the target value for a data point based on the average (or weighted average) of its 'k' nearest neighbors in the feature space.
+- It is a non-parametric, instance-based learning algorithm.

+## Steps Covered

+- Load and explore the Medical_Checkup_Charges dataset.
+- Visualize data distribution and check for outliers.
+- Handle missing values and encode categorical variables.
+- Scale numerical features for better KNN performance.
+- Split the data into training and testing sets.
+- Train a KNN regressor and tune the value of 'k'.
+- Optionally perform feature selection to improve results.
+- Evaluate model performance using R² score on train and test sets.
+- Predict charges for new data points.

+## Notes

+- Feature scaling (e.g., StandardScaler) is important for KNN regression.
+- Try different values of 'k' to find the best performance.
+- Removing outliers and irrelevant features can improve accuracy.
+- KNN regression works best with clean, well-preprocessed data.

+---

 ## Requirements